Program Name: Jireh Group Family Daycare License/Registration ID: 764462

 Compliance History

-Date of Last Inspection: Jun 24, 2025 Currently uncorrected violations: Yes
+Date of Last Inspection: Mar 20, 2026 Currently uncorrected violations: Yes

 Date Regulation Description Compliance Status as of last inspection

-Jun 24, 2025 413.4(b) The following criminal history review and background clearances shall be conducted pursuant to and consistent with the Child Care and Development Block Grant Act in accordance with a schedule developed by the Office for any existing operator, director, employee or volunteer at a child day care center, small day care center, school-age child care program, group family day care home or family day care home, and any person age eighteen (18) or older living in a group family day care home or family day care home: Not Corrected
+Jun 24, 2025 413.4(b) The following criminal history review and background clearances shall be conducted pursuant to and consistent with the Child Care and Development Block Grant Act in accordance with a schedule developed by the Office for any existing operator, director, employee or volunteer at a child day care center, small day care center, school-age child care program, group family day care home or family day care home, and any person age eighteen (18) or older living in a group family day care home or family day care home: Corrected

 May 23, 2025 416.7(u) If television or other electronic visual media is used, it must be part of a planned developmentally appropriate program with an educational, social, physical or other learning objective that includes identified goals and objectives.
 Television and other electronic visual media must not be used solely to occupy time.
 Corrected